Distilling Word Embeddings: An Encoding Approach: The Proposed Encoding Approach for Distilling Embeddings

 \section{The Proposed Encoding Approach for Distilling Embeddings}

 This section introduces in detail our proposed method for word embedding distillation (Figure \ref{fDistill}b).
-We also discuss the rationale for distilling small embeddings from large ones in a supervised manner, rather than directly training with small ones.
+We also analyze the neural network's model capacity with distilled embeddings, and discuss the rationale for distilling small embeddings from large ones in a supervised manner, instead of directly training with small embeddings.

-Word embeddings are a standard apparatus for neural natural language processing.
+Word embeddings are a standard component for neural natural language processing.
 As feeding word indexes directly to neural networks is somewhat nonsensical, words are mapped to a real-valued vector, called \textit{embeddings}, where each dimension captures a certain aspect of underlying word semantics.
-Usually, they are trained in an unsupervised fashion, e.g., maximizing the probability of a corpus \cite{LM,hierarchical}, or maximizing a scoring function \cite{unified,word2vec}.
-The learned embeddings can be fed to standard neural networks for supervised learning, e.g., part-of-speech tagging \cite{unified}, relation extraction \cite{re}, sentiment analysis \cite{tbcnn_sentence}, etc.
+Usually, they are trained in an unsupervised fashion, e.g., maximizing the probability of a large corpus \cite{LM,hierarchical}, or maximizing a scoring function \cite{unified,word2vec}.
+The learned embeddings can be fed to standard neural networks for supervised learning, e.g., POS tagging, named entity recognition, and semantic role labeling \cite{unified}.